 Follow these tips to ensure your business's content stands out, spreads naturally, and markets itself among your target audience, buyer personas, leads, and customers.

 1) Don't try something new.

 Seriously.
-There's no reason why you'd need to start from scratch with a completely new approach every time you create blog.
+There's no reason you'd need to start from scratch with a completely new content approach every time you create blog.

 2) Surprise people.

 … Or make them happy, sad, afraid, angry, even disgusted!

 Why?
 Because, in content, there's a strong relationship between virality and emotion.

 While I'm sure disgust or anger aren't really the kinds of reactions you want associated with your brand, that's not exactly the point here.
 The lesson is that content will be able to market itself if it provokes a strong emotional reaction with the audience.
 After they consume your content, they'll feel like they have to share it with others so they have the opportunity to feel the same emotion.

 Consider content you've read or created that provoked an emotion and action in the past — use this as inspiration for your content.

 How can you increase the likelihood someone will click on a link to open your content?